 A copy of your production environment means that you can access to the same environment variables in the one-off and in the production.
 For example you can connect to your production database with the following commands:

 $ scalingo --app my-app run bash [10:45] Scalingo:my-app ~ $ dbclient-fetcher mongo ---> Download and extract the database CLI [...]
 [10:45] Scalingo:my-app ~ $ mongo $SCALINGO_MONGO_URL

 By default one-off containers are started as attached command, it means it will only get started when a terminal interactively connect to it through the one-off endpoint.
 Once attached, data should be sent to the one-off or from it, otherwise the connection will be automatically closed after 30 minutes and the container will be stopped.
 For long interactive jobs, make sure the process is writing something to stdout or stderr.

-background one-off container.
-In this case the container is started instantly,
+one-off container.
+In this case the container is started instantly, logs from

-logs from the job are aggregated to the total logs of the application.
-You have
+the job are aggregated to the total logs of the application.
+You have to make

 $ scalingo --app my-app run ls app bin config config.ru db Gemfile Gemfile.lock lib log Procfile public Rakefile test tmp vendor